 Another trick you might try with lavender is to grow it in a whiskey barrel that has been cut in half (or a similar porous container).
 Then, as the weather grows colder, you can move the barrel into a protected area for the winter.
 It is the cold and dampness that can kill lavender.
 Wet roots are the biggest concern, so give your plants plenty of drainage.

 04 of 05

 Thyme is one of the herbs that will grow in any garden.
-It's perfect for gardeners who aren't particularly hands-on because the less you fuss with it, the healthier it becomes.
-It also has varieties with both upright and trailing habits, so there's one to fit almost any situation and design.
+It is perfect for gardeners who are not particularly hands-on because the less you fuss with it, the healthier it becomes.
+It also has varieties with both upright and trailing habits, so there is one to fit almost any situation and design.

 Use thyme as a filler between your stones in a walkway.
-It offers the lovely scent when stepped on and can handle moderate traffic.
-Thyme grows well in areas that are too dry and poor for many... other plants.
+It offers a lovely scent when stepped on and can handle moderate traffic.
+Thyme grows well in areas that are too dry and poor for many other plants.

 05 of 05

 Mint is invasive, but it is also an important addition to any hard-to-cultivate garden.
 It will spread anywhere you allow it and many places you do not want it to.
 Try to plant your mint in a bucket that is buried.
 This should do a fair job in containing the plant.

 Mint is a refreshing, gentle tea herb and a lovely scented plant.
 Try growing a greater variety of mints if you are really interested in using it for tea.
 Remember that you do not want your mint varieties to mingle, so allow plenty of room between them.
 This helps ensure that the bees and butterflies do not cross-pollinate the plants.
 Some gardeners choose to plant mint beds out of sight of one another which seems to be an effective way to keep them pure.